Organizing Data Science Teams (Transcript)

 Hugo: It may change as a function or time and as a function of industry, and the actual business needs of the company in question.

-Jonathan: Yeah, it's really not a one size fits all.
+Jacqueline: Yeah, it's really not a one size fits all.
 For some companies, one approach works, and for some it's really about being distributed, and things like that.

 Hugo: Are there any other pitfalls that you commonly see?

-Jonathan: Yeah.
+Jacqueline: Yeah.
 I think similar to that is how do you actually store the knowledge that the data science team generates?
 People often don't think very hard about how you're gonna store the knowledge that you gain from data science.
 For instance, if you learn that customers who buy product X spend more in the future, how are you gonna store that so that people remember it, right?
 How are you gonna keep that knowledge around so that it's not lost the moment the person who did the analysis has left, or the person who is the recipient of that analysis has left, and if you think about it, there's actually a lot of things that have to get stored, right?
 There's the things that you've learned from the analysis, there's the code to do the analysis, there's the knowledge of how do you actually execute that code to do the analysis?

 The best data science teams are the ones that can really handle the ability to have people changes, the ability to have changes in who's working on what, and have all that knowledge be stored, and the worst data science teams are the ones where all that knowledge is stored in one person, and if that one person quits or whatever, then that knowledge is lost.
 If you think about it, that is hugely expensive for an organization to have someone do lots of different analysis, and help out a company a lot, and then just suddenly lose all of that the moment the person quits.